rafmarcondes/Gloger_rule_Furnariidae/README.md

 # Gloger_rule_Furnariidae

-This repository contains data and data analysis scripts for the Marcondes et al. manuscript "Disentangling the roles of climate and habitat preference as drivers of Gloger’s rule in a large family of tropical passerine birds (Furnariidae)"
+This repository contains data and data analysis scripts for the Marcondes et al. manuscript "Rethinking Gloger’s Rule: climate, light environments and color in a large family of tropical birds (Furnariidae)"

+There is a lot of text in the `.Rmd` files that explains what's going on, but feel free to reach out with questions!

 Phylogenetic tree file will be added pending acceptance